 Managing the planet’s carbon budget

-Climate science and climate policy are often misaligned – there’s a patent disconnect between a graph showing rising global temperatures and the willingness of society to curb its well-established daily lifestyle to bring them back down again.
+Climate science and climate policy are often misaligned – it could be said that there’s a patent disconnect between a graph showing rising global temperatures and the willingness of society to curb its well-established daily lifestyle to bring them back down again.

 But regardless of how easy or hard it is to change human behaviour, the first step in reaching climate targets is in understanding what tangible changes actually need to be made.